Hemanthbugata/mahwa-deployment/README.md

-Sure!
-Here's a comprehensive README file that includes the entire process for setting up your web application, configuring the AWS RDS MySQL instance, and deploying the application on an EC2 instance.

-README.md
-markdown
-Copy code
 # Manhwa Web App

 This is a simple web application for displaying a list of manhwa titles, genres, descriptions, and cover images.
 The data is stored in a MySQL database hosted on AWS RDS, and the web application is deployed on an AWS EC2 instance.
 The images are hosted on an S3 bucket.